SysKitTeam/docs-point/installation/upgrade-syskit-point.md

 # Upgrade SysKit Point

-Since **SysKit Point** is frequently getting new features, we highly recommend having the latest available version installed, to use its maximum potential.
+Since **SysKit Point** is frequently getting new features, we highly recommend deploying the latest available version to use its maximum potential.

+{% hint style="warning" %}
+**Please note!**
+This article **describes SysKit Point upgrades from version 20 onwards**.
+* **If you are using SysKit Point 19**, [contact us](https://www.syskit.com/company/contact-us/) to arrange a guided migration to the latest version due to changes in SysKit Point's architecture.
+{% endhint %}

 ## Checking for Updates